Ali-Barzegari-d/Learning-Java-Archive/README.md

 ## 📂 Project Structure

-The project is organized into various folders based on different topics and concepts in Java.
-Each folder contains Java code files that focus on specific programming concepts or techniques.
+The project is organized into various files based on different topics and concepts in Java.
+Each file contains Java code that focus on specific programming concepts or techniques.

 ### Categories include:
 - **Basic Syntax**: Programs that focus on the basic syntax and structure of Java.